peterhoward42/workex24/README.md

 You should see the set of transactions loaded by a POST request to `/transactions`, and then a net income summary from the GET request to `/report`.

+# Assumptions Made
+- That each POST of a set of transactions is intended to overwrite any previously saved transactions.
+(If not it raises questions about: keying them perhaps to one tax year, managing accidental duplication, and how the report would need to be changed)
+- That the format of dates in the uploaded CSV data is the format shown in the example.
+- That none of the transactions should be stored if there is any validation error of the input file.
+- It is ok to replace hyphens in the expected fields of the /report response to underscores.
+I.e. gross-revenue -> gross_revenue.
+(I abandoned trying to make the ORM do the mapping)

+# Requirements ambiguity (duplicate transactions)
+It is unclear how to handle duplicate transactions in the uploaded CSV data.
+The subtlety is that they might be intentional, given that the date field only specifies the day, not the time.

+The choices are:
+- Treat it as an error
+- Include a warning in the reponse(s)
+- Accept duplicates silently
+- Add a mandatory parameter to the /transactions request to choose the behaviour.

+The API developer should not make this decision - it is a product / client question.

+# TODOs
+- Make the validation of the Expense vs Income field case insensitive
+- A more robust and machine-readable contract for error responses

+# What changes would be needed for Production
+- Serving on HTTPS and the associated certificate management
+- Middleware for things like Authentication and OpenTelemetry, etc.
+- A health end point to support external scaling orchestration like Kubernetes
+- freeze versions of dependencies
+- observability tooling
+- Scaling and security infrastructure
+    - likely Dockerised
+    - likely Kubernetes or serverless
+    - orchestration of database migration in combination with service lifecycle management
+    - in the case of Kubernetes it would often use Nginx as:
+        - reverse proxy
+        - TLS/SSL termination
+        - cache
+        - load balancer